-B. Applicability & Transition Plan
+B. Applicability

 - 1. This evaluation system only applies to classroom teachers, (see Section C, Definitions).
 The term "classroom teacher" includes general education, special education, academic intervention specialists, and ELL teachers.
-The term "classroom teacher" does not Educational Staff Associates (ESA), Counselors, include Nurses, Specialists/Librarians, TOSAs, Instructional Coaches, Mentors, E-learning instructors, Curriculum Specialists, Enhanced Intervention Specialists (EIS), ISS teachers, Behavior Specialist, Social Workers, and other employees who do not work with regularly recurring and specifically defined groups of students.
-Employees who do not meet the definition of "classroom teacher" will be evaluated on the CAM, if applicable, or the original state evaluation model, as defined in Section 8.2 of this agreement. - 2.
+The term "classroom teacher" does not include Educational Staff Associates (ESA), Nurses, Counselors, Media Specialists/Librarians, TOSAs, Instructional Coaches, Mentors, E-learning instructors, Curriculum Specialists, Enhanced Intervention Specialists (EIS), ISS teachers, Behavior Specialist, Social Workers, Dean of Students/Educational Assistant and other employees who do not work with regularly recurring and specifically defined groups of students.
+Employees who do not meet the definition of "classroom teacher" will be evaluated on the model defined in Section 8.2 of this agreement. - 2.
 When an employee has multiple job descriptions, the employee will be included in this evaluation model if at least .2 FTE of the employee's job qualifies as a classroom teacher as defined in Section C (Definitions).